cosinekitty/astronomy/demo/python/README.md

 altitude angle above the horizon.

 ### [Constellation](constellation.py)
-This demo shows how to find what constellation a body is in at a given time.
-It also shows how to do a binary search to find the moment in time when a body moves across the border between constellations.
+This demo finds what constellation the Moon is in at a given time.
+It also shows how to do a binary search to find the moment in time when the Moon moves across the border between constellations.

 ### [Culmination](culminate.py)